dantesolis/100-days-kallaway-log/README.md

 **Today's Progress**:

 - Worked on the React Native personal project.
 Cleaned up some tests.
-And add a `<Switch />` component as a story.
+And added a `<Switch />` component as a story.
+Missing tests.

 - Continued working on Section 13 of [React-Native-and-Redux](https://www.udemy.com/the-complete-react-native-and-redux-course/learn/v4/t/lecture/5738524.1?start=0) Udemy Course.
 Repo [tech_stack](https://github.com/dantesolis/tech_stack).
+  - [x] Connected the `selectLibraryReducer` to the `< ListItem />`component.

 **Thoughts:** None